 Small Business Relief Loan Fund – In response to the COVID-19 pandemic, a community-backed $5 million small business relief loan fund was launched by AltCap, supported by the Greater Kansas City Chamber of Commerce (KC Chamber), the Kansas City Area Development Council (KCADC) the Civic Council of Great Kansas City (Civic Council) and the Ewing Marion Kauffman Foundation.

-LoanUp Program – Kansas City Economic Development Corporation continues to offer revolving loan funds to small businesses that have previously been turned down by a financial institution.
+LoanUp Program – Kansas City Economic Development Corporation continues to offer revolving loan funds to Kansas City-based small businesses that have previously been turned down by a financial institution.
 During these challenging times, monthly loan payments are flexible.